-These days we create, use, and store tons of data by the minute.
+These days, we create, use, and store tons of data by the minute.
 The only way to not get lost among hundreds of file names and different storage devices is to create your own orderly way of storing your files right up to volume level.

-Unfortunately, doing this with Windows’ native Disk Management is quite clunky and many of its options involve deleting/temporarily transferring data between operations.
+Unfortunately, doing this with Windows’ native Disk Management is quite clunky, and many of its options involve deleting/temporarily transferring data between operations.
 Fortunately, you can download free partitioning and data management software, like MiniTool Partition Wizard, that lets you manage different properties of partitions and entire drives with ease.

-What are MiniTool Partition Wizard and Partition Wizard Pro?
+What Are MiniTool Partition Wizard and Partition Wizard Pro?

-Partition Wizard is a free software for managing various properties of existing partitions, moving and copying them, creating new partitions, measuring the status of drives and partitions, etc. Basically, it makes management of entire data volumes as easy as managing separate files or folders with many different tools for different needs.
+Minitool Partition Wizard is a free software for managing various properties of existing partitions, moving and copying them, creating new partitions, measuring the status of drives and partitions, etc. Basically, it makes management of entire data volumes as easy as managing separate files or folders with many different tools for different needs.

 However, Partition Wizard is a demo version of the full Partition Wizard Pro software.
-Partition Wizard Pro delivers even more advanced features, like building a new bootable drive, transferring data between different partition maps, recovering deleted/lost partition data, a whole bunch of extra options for dynamic partition users, etc. Priced at $39, the Partition Wizard Pro will grant access to many more additional features for more advanced users.
+Partition Wizard Professional edition delivers even more advanced features, like building a new bootable drive, transferring data between different partition maps, recovering deleted/lost partition data, a whole bunch of extra options for dynamic partition users, etc. Priced at $39, the Partition Wizard Pro will grant access to many more additional features for more advanced users.

-Setup and Interface
+Minitool Partition Wizard Setup and Interface

 Opening the software (in our case, at least) required administrator privileges, which makes sense, as you use this software to fiddle with the basis of your whole file system.
 The program first opens a launcher window that lets you access information about current version, manual, etc., as well as the software itself.
-After opening Partition Wizard itself, we were presented with a window featuring an action panel, a list of all connected drives and their partitions in both map and list form, as well as the regular toolbar and menu bar.
+After opening Partition Wizard itself, we were presented with a window featuring an action panel, a list of all connected drives, and their partitions in both map and list form, as well as the regular toolbar and menu bar.